 Learn about passive income and different ways to make money.
 The only way to stop working is to have more passive income than your living expenses.
 Learn about different ways to make money other than your day job, and start to build, diversify, and shift your income streams.
-Here are some actual examples of alternative and passive income streams.

 2. Collect Everything You’ve Earned

 In addition to the obvious, like Social Security and your retirement savings, there are other hidden sources of income:

 - Call your former employers to see if they owe you any pension payments